Pfhoenix/Starbound-Mass-Effect-Edition/SMEE/Readme.txt

 ================================================================================
 	Conflicts
 ================================================================================

 If you use a mod with the same tile/material ids there will be a conflict.

 SMEE tile/material id list:
 7001 -- normandy ship wall
-7002 -- nromandy ship detail
+7002 -- normandy ship detail

 ================================================================================
 	Compatibility
 ================================================================================

 - Kawa's Xbawks Mode Character Creator: http://community.playstarbound.com/index.php?resources/kawas-xbawks-mode-character-creator.81/